lharri73/PySimlink/docs/index.rst

 model at once all without requiring a MATLAB runtime!
 All you need is Simulink Coder, and the ability to export your model to a grt target.

+**What PySimlink can't do:**

+* Add or remove blocks to a model (the structure of the model is final once code is generated)
+* Some signals are reduced/optimized.
+These are not accessible.

 Getting Started
 ================
 There are three main steps to perform before you are able to run and interact